 The Amygdala: Function & Psychology Of Fight Or Flight

-Researchers are working hard every day to try to understand the complex system of brain functioning.
-Studies and experiments have helped them learn much about the parts of the brain that control our emotional and behavioral responses.
-Brain research has helped researchers label various parts of the brain and understand how they function alone and in connection with each other.
-A notable psychiatrist developed a hand model that makes it easy to explain how the brain creates a fight or flight response when the body tells the brain that it's in danger.
+Researchers work hard every day to understand the complex system of brain functioning.
+Studies have helped them learn much about the parts of the brain that control our emotional and behavioral responses.
+Brain research has helped researchers label various parts of the brain and understand how they function alone and in connection with one another.
+The amygdala is the part of the brain most closely associated with the fear response, or “fight or flight.”

-By having a better understanding of brain function, clinicians have been able to develop therapeutic interventions to help us deal better with fear, stress, and anxiety.
-While we've learned much about the role of the amygdala and the fight or flight response, researchers acknowledge that the amygdala has other diverse functions, which we don't fully understand at this juncture.
+Based on their understanding of brain function, clinicians have been able to develop therapeutic interventions to help clients deal better with fear, stress, and anxiety.
+While we've learned much about the role of the amygdala and the fight or flight response, researchers acknowledge that the amygdala has other functions that we don't yet fully understand.

 Amygdala Function: Psychology Of The Brain

-We know that the amygdala is part of the brain's limbic system.
-The word amygdala means almond and this part of the brain was aptly named for its almond shape.
+The amygdala is a part of the limbic system.
+The word amygdala means almond, and this part of the brain was aptly named for its almond shape.
 The amygdala is a collection of nuclei that are found in the temporal lobe.
-Two amygdalae reside in the brain-one in each hemisphere.
+Two amygdalae reside in the brain, one in each hemisphere.

-In a general sense, the amygdala plays a strong role in why we display emotions and why we behave the way that we do.
-The amygdala has several brain functions, but its best known for its role in helping our bodies process fear and threats by initiating a fight or flight response to dangerous or threatening situations.
+In a general sense, the amygdala plays a strong role in why we display emotions.
+The amygdala has several functions, but it is best known for its role in helping our bodies process fear by initiating a fight or flight response to dangerous or threatening situations.

-Scientists have recently learned that the amygdala also activates in response to positive stimuli, as well as being associated with memories that have a strong positive or negative component.
-Some current studies are being explored as they relate to other realms, such as addiction and social interaction.
+Scientists have recently learned that the amygdala also activates in response to positive stimuli, as well as being associated with memories that have either a strong positive or negative component.
+Current studies are exploring how the amygdala affects other realms, such as addiction and social interaction.

-At one point in our lives or another, nearly all of us have been faced with the frightening prospect of being asked to speak to an audience in public.
+At some point in our lives, nearly all of us have been faced with the prospect of public speaking.
 The scientific name for fear of public speaking is glossophobia.
-Estimates suggest that about 75% of people have glossophobia to some extent.
+Estimates suggest that about 75% of people have some degree of glossophobia.

-The fear of speaking in public often creates physiological symptoms such as an increased heart rate, increased respiration, butterflies in the stomach, and trouble thinking well enough to get the words out.
-These reactions occur because our brain sends out a warning signal which warns other parts of the brain to respond to the body has a way of coping with present and immediate fear.
+The fear of public speaking often creates physiological symptoms such as an increased heart rate, increased respiration, butterflies in the stomach, and trouble thinking well enough to get the words out.
+These reactions occur because our brain sends out a signal that prepare the body to respond to a threat.

-Whenever we're afraid or feel threatened, the hypothalamus triggers a fight or flight response.
-Without us being consciously aware of it, the thalamus sends a signal directly to the amygdala before it ever gets processed at the cortex.
-This action is what instantly creates a sense of fear before we even have a chance to think about it.
-While fear is an uncomfortable and frightening feeling, it serves an important purpose in protecting us because it allows us the chance to take action to eliminate the danger.
+When we feel threatened, the hypothalamus triggers a fight or flight response.
+The thalamus sends a signal directly to the amygdala before it gets processed at the cortex, which is where higher-level thinking occurs.
+This is why we experience a sense of fear before we even have time to think about why.
+While fear is an uncomfortable feeling, it serves an important purpose in protecting us, because it gives us the chance to take action to eliminate the danger.

-In the situation of having stage fright, our body's reactions tell us that we need to compensate for the fear.
-Some people try various methods of distracting themselves from the fear such as picturing audience members in their underwear or staring out into space rather than making eye contact with audience members.
+When it comes to public speaking, our body's reactions tell us that we need to compensate for the fear.
+Some people try methods of distracting themselves from the fear such as picturing audience members in their underwear or staring out into space rather than making eye contact with the audience.

-As the time nears to begin speaking, the amygdala warns the hypothalamus to signal the body to prepare an extra dose of energy to deal with the fear.
-The body's response is to increase the heart rate and respiration and activate the sweat glands.
+As the time nears to begin speaking, the amygdala tells the hypothalamus to signal the body to prepare an extra dose of energy to flee the threat.
+The body's response is to increase heart rate and respiration and activate the sweat glands.